x3rAx/MLH/README.md

 ## Important notes
 - Please _ensure_ that the notebook plus the files are runnable as _standalone_ from a computer with python > 3.5
-- The last cell of the notebook should show the evaluation of dataset and should not be changed!
+- The last cell of the notebook should show the evaluation of dataset.
+This cell loads the evaluation data which will determine the final winner.
+This cell should use your preprocessing steps etc. and ouput the accuracy of your trained model.
-- That means that in the course of the notebook, the final trained model should be at some point named like "model".
 - The model _should_ be from type scipy or keras!
 - The cell can be tested by merely renaming the dataset to evaluation.csv
+- *Only this last cell will be evaluated.
+Hence, make sure this contains everthing to obtain your best performance.*

 ### If there are any problems, contact your scrum master.
 Ensure carefully that your team meets the above requirements; otherwise your team will be excluded from the competition!